TAGGED AS: Disney, Disney Plus, streaming, television, TV

 Of course, it still leaves us with the central question: Will Sam become Captain America?
 He did for a time in the pages of Marvel Comics, so it is a possibility.
 But it is also possible the question will remain unresolved by the end of the series.

 Outside of the title characters and Russell as Walker, the series will feature the return of Captain America film series characters Sharon Carter (Emily VanCamp) and Helmut Zemo (Daniel Brühl, pictured).
-As revealed back at SDCC 2019, Zemo will wear the comic book character’s famed purple mask.
+As revealed back at SDCC 2019 – and shown extensively in the 2021 Super Bowl trailer – Zemo will wear the comic book character’s famed purple mask.
 But other details of his appearance and current circumstances are unclear.
 Is he the real mastermind behind the government’s skepticism toward Sam?
 Will he try to activate Bucky to break him out of jail?
 Did he get snapped or did he live those five years?
 The material Marvel and Disney+ have unveiled to date leaves that last question very much up in the air, but it is possible his new fashion sense comes from years in isolation.
+He does announce in the latest trailer that he has some unfinished business.

 And considering his rather complicated lineage in the comics, it is possible the series may devote some time to him discovering a forgotten claim to a Sokovian barony.
 Although, the MCU Zemo strikes us as a “smash the aristocracy” type and any sort of noble lineage may be his secret shame.